YuriBrandi/Angelia/README.md

 The extensions uses the [Brave Search API](https://brave.com/search/api/) to look for news, please remember to insert a subscription token in ```Angelia/angelia_extension/js/message_handler.js``` *(line 18)* to make the API calls work.
 Getting an API token is fairly simple and also free https://brave.com/search/api/.

+The extensions uses the [Hugging Face API](https://huggingface.co/docs/api-inference/quicktour) to detect AI images inside news, please remember to insert a subscription token in ```Angelia/angelia_extension/js/images_handler.js``` *(line 79)* to make the API calls work.
+Getting an API token is fairly simple and also free https://huggingface.co/docs/api-inference.

 Please feel free to try different APIs and let us know :).